hyes92121/ml-tutorial/github/Readme.md

 NOTE: the email and username are not the same as your Github email/username and need not to (but can) be.

-NOTE2: if you don't want to enter your GitHub username/password every time, refer to this discussion:
+NOTE2: if you don't want to enter your GitHub username/password every time performing an operation, refer to this discussion:

 https://stackoverflow.com/questions/6565357/git-push-requires-username-and-password.